Gamma Ray (band): Land of the Free to Majestic (1995–2006)

-After a break of one year, when Hansen concentrated on his side project Iron Savior, the band was ready for the recording and release of the album No World Order, which was stylistically similar to NWOBHM bands such as Iron Maiden and Judas Priest.
-Again, the album was highly praised and the No Order World Tour saw the band visiting dozens of European countries and Japan.
+After a one-year break, when Hansen concentrated on his side project Iron Savior, the band was ready for the recording and release of the album No World Order, which was stylistically similar to NWOBHM bands such as Iron Maiden and Judas Priest.
+Again, the album was highly praised and the No Order World tour saw the band visiting dozens of European countries and Japan.
 After resting from the tour, the band went on with the Skeletons in the Closet tour, which saw the band performing songs that they never or rarely played live before.
 Once again, the setlist was voted by the fans on the band's website.
-Only a few shows were played on this tour but two of those were recorded for the live album Skeletons in the Closet.
+Only a few shows were played on this tour, but two of those were recorded for the live album Skeletons in the Closet.

 Kai Hansen and Henjo Richter also participated in Tobias Sammet's project Avantasia, on both The Metal Opera and The Metal Opera Part II, along with various other musicians including Hansen's former bandmates from Helloween, Markus Grosskopf and Michael Kiske.

-A live DVD, Hell Yeah - The Awesome Foursome (And The Finnish Keyboarder Who Didn't Want To Wear His Donald Duck Costume) Live in Montreal was recorded on 6 May 2006 at Le Medley in Montreal, Quebec.
+A live DVD, Hell Yeah!!!
+The Awesome Foursome (And the Finnish keyboarder who didn't want to wear his Donald Duck costume: Live in Montreal) was recorded on 6 May 2006 at Le Medley in Montreal, Quebec.
 The setlist contained songs drawn from all of their albums up to Majestic (excluding Insanity and Genius) and also a cover of the Helloween hit "I Want Out".
-The DVD finally saw release on 4 November 2008.
+The DVD was released more than two years later on 4 November 2008.
 It entered the German media control charts at No. 9 and the Swedish charts at No. 1, according to the band's official website.